By Saurav · saavos

 Treating it as "set and forget."
 The bot in week 8 should be better than the bot in week 1.
 That only happens if you read the conversation logs.
 Read them.
 They're more interesting than you expect.

-Start free on saavos.
+Preview saavos.
 No credit card required.
 Or if you want to see how the pricing stacks up against Chatbase, Tidio, and Intercom before deciding, the AI chatbot pricing comparison has the current numbers.